-The focus of learning in CPE is gaining new skills and tools for ministry while identifying particular gifts for ministry.
-Many gifts for ministry are embedded in the students’ own personal histories that include their joys and suffering.
-The group dynamics are supplemented by presentations from the Hopkins interdisciplinary team in order for CPE students to familiarize themselves with the healthcare environment, as well as lectures using behavioral sciences and theological reflection.
-CPE at Johns Hopkins is based upon adult learning theories that allows the student to direct the educational process.
-CPE students work in collaboration with their learning/peer group and certified CPE supervisor as well as the staff chaplains to achieve their goals.
+The focus of learning in CPE is gaining new skills and tools for ministry while identifying particular gifts and goals for ministry.
+The group dynamics are supplemented by presentations from the Hopkins interdisciplinary team in order for CPE students to familiarize themselves with the health care environment, as well as lectures using behavioral sciences and theological reflection.
+CPE at Johns Hopkins is based upon adult learning theories that allow the student to direct the educational process.
+CPE students work in collaboration with their peer group, certified CPE supervisor and the staff chaplains to achieve their education goals.

-Information about Johns Hopkins Hospital CPE and Johns Hopkins Bayview Medical Center CPE may be found under Types of CPE Programs on this website.
 All of the Johns Hopkins CPE programs meet the Standards of ACPE, Inc., located at 1549 Clairmont Road, Suite 103, Decatur, Georgia 30033.
-Telephone: (404) 320-1472.
+Telephone: 404-320-1472.
 ACPE, Inc. is recognized as an accredited agency in the field of clinical pastoral education by the U.S. Secretary of Education, through the U.S. Department of Education.